michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0092.md

 ### Definition
 - n: liquid excretory product
 ### Family
-urine: urinary, urinate, urines+;urinate: urinated, urinates, urinating, urination;urination: urinations
+- urine: urinary, urinate, urines+
+- urinate: urinated, urinates, urinating, urination
+- urination: urinations
 ### Examples
 - And shining a laser pointer at a plane, selling synthetic urine or engaging in bestiality are now officially banned in the state.
 - The fertility drug Pergonal was developed using gallons of nuns' urine.